Nanteos Cup: In culture

 Gerald Morgan describes a claim made in the 1960s guide to the Nanteos Mansion that German composer Richard Wagner stayed at Nanteos and was said to have been intrigued by the legend, which eventually inspired him to compose the Grail opera Parsifal.
-However, although the artistic dilettante George Powell probably met Wagner, there is no record of him visiting Nanteos.
+However, although the artistic dilettante George E. J. Powell probably met Wagner, there is no record of him visiting Nanteos.

 The cup was included in the documentary The Search for the Holy Grail: The True Story, broadcast by Channel 5.
 In the programme they concluded that the wood the cup is made from dates from at least 1400 years after the crucifixion.
 The Commissioner for Monuments in Wales examined the piece and said it was exactly the right size and shape to be a mazer bowl, a type of medieval vessel, that it was wych elm and was from the 14th century.
 Similarly, in a 1998 BBC/TLC/Time-Life Television documentary Juliette Wood of the Folklore Society confirmed that the cup was a wych elm mazer or food bowl, and not made of olive wood.
 For a BBC Four documentary The Making of King Arthur, Simon Armitage interviewed the cup's current owner, Fiona Mirylees, and examined the cup.